How can we build an ecosystem of innovative technology startups in New Zealand?

 How do all of the programs designed to support startups actually help?

-Rather than complaining about how difficult it is to raise venture capital in New Zealand, we need to start being honest about why it’s hard.
+Rather than complaining about how difficult it is to raise venture capital in New Zealand, can we be honest about why it’s hard?

 The Size of Your Truck